bpucker/FlavonoidFriday/README.md

 ### (53) Apiaceae FNS evolution ###

-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Apiaceae are characterized by an individual FNS I lineage.
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Apiaceae harbour an individual FNS I lineage.
 This FNS I evolved through tandem gene duplication from F3H #FlavonoidFriday (details: https://lnk.tu-bs.de/Quopfb & https://doi.org/10.1101/2022.02.16.480750)

 [Pucker & Iorizzo, 2022](https://doi.org/10.1101/2022.02.16.480750) described the evolution of _FNS I_ in the Apiaceae. _FNS I_ evolved through tandem duplication of _F3H_ followed by neo-functionalization.
 Only a few amino acid substitutions are required to shift the activity of a protein from F3H to FNS.
 This emergence of _FNS I_ in the Apiaceae is striking, because flavone biosynthesis is catalyzed by FNS II in most seed plants.
 It is even assumed that _F3H_ evolved from an _FNS I_ lineage in the early land plants: from FNS I to F3H and back again.